IRKT — Irkutsk Time

 How to Convert IRKT to Other Time Zones

-Export or share the result: Once the purple selection is visible, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is especially useful if you want to send a calendar-ready meeting block to partners across multiple UTC+8 cities so everyone sees the correct local time automatically, without manually converting from Irkutsk Time.
+Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is especially practical when you need to send a confirmed time window to distributed teams so each person receives the meeting in their own local calendar without manually re-checking the offset.

 About Irkutsk Time (IRKT)

-IRKT stands for Irkutsk Time, the standard time used in the Irkutsk Oblast region of Russia and nearby parts of eastern Siberia.
-Its exact offset is UTC+8:00, which means local time in IRKT is 8 hours ahead of Coordinated Universal Time (UTC) at all times of the year.
+IRKT stands for Irkutsk Time.
+Its standard offset is UTC+8, which means local time in IRKT is eight hours ahead of Coordinated Universal Time.

 IRKT and Daylight Saving Time